Deiwyy/BrainFuckInterpretter/README.md

 #### index
 anything called index is a cells number.
 By doing `+`, you jump one cell up etc. the first cell has an index of 0, not 1.

+## Standard BF syntax
+Every file you wrote in pure BF will (knowing my programming skills `should`) work, unless something changes in a future update.